The person who files the Magistrate's Complaint is known as the complainant.

 The magistrate may issue a summons to any person who may help the magistrate determine whether there is sufficient reason for the complaint to proceed.
 The person will need to appear before the magistrate to give evidence about the complaint.

-If the magistrate decides that there is insufficient reason for your complaint to proceed to private prosecution, your case will be dismissed.
+If the magistrate decides that there is insufficient reason for your complaint to proceed, your case will be dismissed.

 If the magistrate decides that there is sufficient reason for your complaint to proceed to private prosecution, the court can issue a private summons for the respondent to attend court.